linked-art/linked.art/docs/api/1.0/endpoint/index.md

 ## Endpoints

+* [Concepts](concept/) - Types, Materials, Languages, and others, as full records rather than external references
 * [Digital Objects](digital_object/) - Images, services and other digital objects
 * [Events](event/) - Events and other non-specific activities that are related but not part of other entities
 * [Groups](group/) - Groups and Organizations